 3. Use Work Order to manage changes: Software like netTerrain OSP makes it easy to use work orders Whether you use ServiceNow, Remedy, or the OSP software’s built-in work order tasks, you can use this feature to make updates to the network more efficiently.

-4. Gain a comprehensive view of your fiber network: With an OSP solution, managing your fiber infrastructure goes beyond just seeing a geographical map.
-It lets you see all the components of the network in an easy-to-understand way, so you can make informed decisions about the network’s management.
+4. Gain a comprehensive view of your fiber infrastructure: With an OSP solution, managing your fiber infrastructure goes beyond just seeing a geographic map.
+It lets you see all your components in an easy-to-understand way, so you can make informed decisions about the network’s management.

 Are you ready to take the next step and try out software like netTerrain OSP for free?
-Click here to get started.
+Click here to get a demo and free trial.

 About Fred Koh